-Think about the last time you pulled a much loved article of clothing from the washer or dryer, only to find that it had shrunk to a size that would prevent you from ever wearing it again, unless you managed to drop a hundred pounds and shrink yourself by at least eighteen inches.
+Think about the last time a much loved jeans or sweater had shrunk in the washer or dryer.
 Frustrating, right?
 We’ve all been there, but we don’t have to go back.
 Keep reading for everything you need to know about the causes of shrinkage and how to prevent it.

 Heat is not your friend if you’re trying to avoid shrinking your clothes, especially those which are made of natural fibers like cotton, wool and mohair.
 However, don’t make the mistake of thinking that you can avoid it by simply reducing the heat in your dryer or by using a clothesline.
 The truth is that your washing machine is equally capable of shrinking your clothes, and not just with the wrong water temperature.
 Agitation is what causes animal fabrics like wool, mohair and cashmere to shrink, which is why it’s best to have them dry cleaned.